Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/swagger_configuration/configure_swagger_ui_netcore.md

 <br />

-### Configure the Swagger U.Interface to consume the generated documents
+### Configure the Swagger UI.Interface to consume the generated documents

 To configure the Swagger UI, spec path along with the name of the spec must be passed in the `SwaggerEndpoint()` method within the `UseSwaggerUI()` extension.